 Consent: Since this is something that you’ll need to manage in your own office, this has no bearing on which email provider you choose.

 Business Associate Agreement: As of September 2013, Google has stepped up and will agree to sign a Business Associates Agreement stating that they will “implement physical, technical and administrative safeguards” to hold the information secure.
 The company states publicly that Gmail is already HIPAA compliant in its security and privacy practices.

 So is Gmail HIPAA Compliant?

-Since September 2013, the answer is yes!
+The answer is yes!
 Gmail can be used as part of a HIPAA-compliant organization.